mathcodes/SuperPantryBuddy/README.md

 <img src="https://img.shields.io/badge/License-MIT-green" alt="MIT"></a>

 ## Context
 Tell SPB your dietary restrictions and what is inside your pantry and you will be given a list of concise, no-fluff recipes.
 Gone are the days of reading through a chef’s life story, only to find later on that the dish uses a cream sauce when you clearly googled vegan pasta.
-Say goodbye to google and let SPB plan tonight’s meal.
+Say goodbye to google and let SPB plan tonight’s meal and save you from wasting food while saving you money!

 ## Usage
 In order to run this app, install the dependencies found in package.json, then run ```npm start```.
 Once the app is running, login using AuthO with the options of using Facebook or Google available.